Celiac Disease - Gluten Free Products

 One of the risks while on the diet is not getting enough iron, calcium, fiber, thiamine, riboflavin, niacin and folate.
 You might find a vitamin supplement that is gluten free to make sure you are getting adequate nutrition.
 Not sticking to the diet will cause you to experience abdominal pain and diarrhea.
 Even eating trace amounts of gluten is damaging your intestines.

-This disease is usually controlled by staying on the diet.
+This disease is usually controlled by staying on a healthy, gluten free diet.
 It is possible to have a healthy and tasty gluten free meal.
 Get a couple of good cook books and you will find many things you can easily make that taste good, plus take a good look in your grocery store for all the new items on the shelves.

 There are also a lot of Celiac disease support groups, which is a wonderful help as no one understands what you are experiencing better than someone else with the disease.
-It is also a good place to exchange ideas and recipes
+It is also a good place to exchange ideas and recipes.
+Having a support group can make life much easier.